Sales Team Vocabulary

 When in discovery mode, there is an even greater emphasis on asking questions, engaging and listening/learning.

-It’s important to be able to communicate to a partner before a visit, “We’re going to start out HEAVY in discovery mode and then flip to the presentation.”
+It’s important to be able to communicate to a partner before a visit, “We’re going to start out HEAVY in discovery mode and then get into the presentation.”

 - Green Sheet (Dashboard): Each team needs a dashboard – for clarity, speed in communication and accountability.
 In fact, with great teams, the dashboard is more important as a fast communication tool than an accountability process.